Q: What is Amazon WorkSpaces?

 Q: Does WorkSpaces need any Quality of Service configurations to be updated on my network?

-If you wish to implement Quality of Service on your network for WorkSpaces traffic, you should prioritize the WorkSpaces interactive video stream which is comprised of real time traffic on UDP port 4172.
+A: If you wish to implement Quality of Service on your network for WorkSpaces traffic, you should prioritize the WorkSpaces interactive video stream which is comprised of real time traffic on UDP port 4172 for PCoIP and 4195 for WSP.
 If possible, this traffic should be prioritized just after VoIP to provide the best user experience.

 Q: Is MFA on Amazon WorkSpaces available in my region?